FBddcz/-Multi-modal-fusion-for-object-detection-/README.md

 **Scale Multi-view RGBD**  <br>
 It consists of 47210 RGBD images from 37 object categories, annotated with 15 visual affordance types. <br>
 You can find in [Paper](https://ieeexplore.ieee.org/document/10222906)   <br>
+**RGBD NYU-rank**  <br>
+The proposed RGBD NYU-rank dataset contains RGB images, depth images and truth images for salient object ranking.
+We randomly divide this dataset into a training set of 1160 images and a test set of 289 images.<br>
+You can find in [Paper](https://www.sciencedirect.com/science/article/pii/S0031320322007300#sec0023)   <br>

 ## RGB-Lidar: